raspberrypilearning/networking-lessons/Lesson-1/student-instructions-1.md

     `python chat.py 192.168.0.2`

-6. You should now be able to type messages on either Pi and they will appear on the other screen when you press the enter key.
+6. You should now be able to type messages on either Pi, and they will appear on the other screen when you press the `enter` key.

  Try it!
 Send messages from the server to the client and vice versa.

 ###Things to think about when sending messages:
-- what is happening on screen?
+- What is happening on screen?
-- what is physcially happening to the messages when you press the enter key?
+- What is physically happening to the messages when you press the `enter` key?
-- how do the messages know where to go?
+- How do the messages know where to go?

 ###Things to try: